 Make sure there is soap near a WASH bottle.
-A bar of soap can hang on a rope, inside a net or be liquid soap in a bottle.
+A bar of soap can hang on a rope or inside a net.
+Or use liquid soap in a bottle.

 Wash bucket.
-A 20 litre bucket with a faucet/tap placed on a stand made of round bar, 10 or 12 mm thick.
+A 20 litre bucket with a faucet/tap placed on a stand made from a 10 or 12 mm round bar.
 This model is produced in Zambia by welders trained by Jacana SMART Centre

 To limit the flow of water you can place a wood or plastic plug in the inlet of the faucet with a small 3 mm hole.
+While washing hands, clean the faucet/tap with soap to eliminate eventual viruses.